mooncalf/lua_morpher/README.md

 ### Additions planned
+1. A callback function, triggered when the morph reaches the target value.
-Direction of change ('forward', 'reverse', 'pingpong', 'forwardloop', 'reverseloop'), a delay on remove(), and a restart delay for 'pause'.
+2. Direction of change ('forward', 'reverse', 'pingpong', 'forwardloop', 'reverseloop')
+3. A delay on 'remove()', and a restart delay for 'pause()'.

 ## **Example of use:**